 you can also add npx jetify to postinstall script like this:

 All future Android development will be going into AndroidX.
-It will be easier to maintain and write code without the mess that was caused with the versions.
+It will be easier to maintain and write code without the mess that was caused by the versions.
 We hope that these tips will make your migration easier.